J. Matthew Shumway, Chair

 All degree programs in the Department of Geography are open enrollment.
 However, special limitations apply for teaching majors.

 Geography offers a variety of programs centered around spatial analysis and tailored, so far as possible, to meet the future needs of individual students.
-Our modern computer laboratory allows students to gain practical experience with geographical information systems (GIS), remote sensing, cartography, and other programs in planning, urban, travel, and population studies.
+Our modern computer laboratory allows students to gain practical experience with geographical information systems (GIS), remote sensing, cartography, and other programs in urban and regional planning, travel, and population studies.

 Skills in spatial analysis make geography a valuable minor or supporting field for many other disciplines.